Find out how much your claim could be worth now…

 - If you’d like to make a medical negligence claim, get in touch with our dedicated team of specialists.
 You can contact us via our freephone number (0808 501 6428), request a call back, or make use of our instant live chat function.

-- Once you’ve notified us that you’d like to begin the medical negligence claim process, one of our advisors will go over the details of your case.
+- Once you’ve notified us that you’d like to begin the medical negligence claim process, one of our agents will go over the details of your case.
 Here, they’ll assess whether you have a valid claim for compensation.

 - Upon starting the medical negligence claim process, your solicitor will collate the required evidence.
 At this point, they will let the opposing party or organisation know that you are opening medical negligence claims proceedings.
 While negotiating on your behalf, your solicitor will clearly communicate each step of the process, to offer complete clarity.